microsoft/VSProjectSystem/doc/overview/mef.md

   extension (E.g., lots of CPS services like `IProjectLockService` are provided by the system, which should not be implemented again inside any extension);
-- Importing a component in a wrong scope (e.g., `IProjectTreeModifier` is expected to be in the `UnconfiguredProject` scope; therefore, the implementation of the `IProjectTreePropertiesProvider`/`IProjectTreeModifier` should never import a `ConfiguredProject` directly).
+- Importing a component in a wrong scope (e.g., `IProjectTreePropertiesProvider` is expected to be in the `UnconfiguredProject` scope; therefore, the implementation of the `IProjectTreePropertiesProvider` should never import a `ConfiguredProject` directly).

 In CPS, any contract that can be implemented by extensions is expected to